- Classification of Students

 - senior, 90 or more credit hours.

-Eligible students may enroll in courses at other universities via the University System of Maryland's Inter-Institutional Registration Program or the Consortium of Universities of the Washington Metropolitan Area.
+Eligible students may enroll in courses at other universities via the Consortium of Universities of the Washington Metropolitan Area or the University System of Maryland's Inter-Institutional Registration Program.
 Courses taken at another institution may not be credited toward a degree program without prior approval of the dean of the college from which the student expects to earn a degree.

 Consortium of Universities of the Washington Metropolitan Area

-The Consortium of Universities of the Washington Metropolitan Area consists of:
+Participating institutions of the Consortium of Universities of the Washington Metropolitan Area (D.C.
+Consortium) are:

-Students enrolled in degree-seeking programs at these institutions are able to attend certain classes at the other campuses and have the credit considered as resident credit at their home institutions.
+Students enrolled in degree seeking programs at these institutions are able to attend certain classes at the other campuses and have the credit considered as resident credit at their home institutions.
 The intention is to allow students to take an occasional course to augment a program rather than to develop an individual program.
-Payment of tuition for courses will be made to the student's home campus however, special fees may be assessed by the host institution.
-Comparable courses offered at University of Maryland may not be taken through the Consortium.
+Payment of tuition for courses will be made to the student's home campus, but special fees may be assessed by the host institution.
+Comparable courses offered at University of Maryland may not be taken through the consortium.

 University System of Maryland Inter-Institutional Registration Program

-Currently registered, degree seeking University of Maryland College Park students have the opportunity to take courses at certain University System of Maryland Institutions to augment their degree program at University of Maryland under the Inter-Institutional Registration Program.
-The provisions for such are contained in the Board of Regents Policy on Student Concurrent Inter-Institutional Registration (BOR III 2.40;III 2.41) found at www.usmd.edu/regents/.
+Currently registered, degree seeking University of Maryland, College Park students have the opportunity to take courses at certain University System of Maryland institutions to augment their degree program at University of Maryland under the Inter-Institutional Registration Program.
+The provisions for such are contained in the Board of Regents Policy on Student Concurrent Inter-Institutional Registration (BOR III 2.40;III 2.41) found at http://www.usmd.edu/regents.
 Participating institutions include:

 No baccalaureate curriculum requires fewer than 120 semester hours.
 The semester hour, which is the unit of credit, is the equivalent of a subject pursued one period a week for one semester.
 Two or three hours of laboratory or field work are equivalent to one lecture or recitation period.

 In order for undergraduate students to complete most curricula in four academic years, their semester load must range from 12 to 19 hours (30 to 36 hours each year) toward the degree.
-By policy, undergraduates may not exceed the following maximum credit loads without the prior approval of their Dean:
+Undergraduates may not exceed the following maximum credit loads without the prior approval of their Dean: